aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/errorbar/_index.md

 ### isAutomaticColor() {#isAutomaticColor--}

+<b>@deprecated.</b> Please use the 'isAutomaticColor' property instead.
 Indicates whether the color of line is automatic assigned.

 ```javascript
 isAutomaticColor() : boolean;